onnx/onnx/docs/Operators.md

 <dt><tt>x_scale</tt> : tensor(float)</dt>
 <dd>Scale for input 'x'.
 It can be a scalar, which means a per-tensor/layer dequantization, or a 1-D tensor for per-axis dequantization.</dd>
 <dt><tt>x_zero_point</tt> (optional) : T</dt>
 <dd>Zero point for input 'x'.
-It can be a scalar, which means a per-tensor/layer dequantization, or a 1-D tensor of size C for per-channel dequantization.
+It can be a scalar, which means a per-tensor/layer dequantization, or a 1-D tensor for per-axis dequantization.
 It's optional.
 0 is the default value when it's not specified.</dd>
 </dl>

 #### Outputs